Google Data Studio 360 is a great new way for data professionals to visualize, collaborate and share data at scale.

 Transforming data for Data Studio 360

-In Analytics Canvas, connect to a file type or a database of your choice: CSV, Excel, SQL, MySQL, Oracle, PostgreSQL, or Teradata, for instance.
+In Analytics Canvas, connect to a file type or a database of your choice: CSV, Excel, Microsoft SQL Server, Access, MySQL, Oracle, PostgreSQL, or Teradata, for instance.
 Navigate to the database and the table that you would like to import, transform the data the way you want it, and load/use the Google Sheets export block to export data into Google Drive.
 Click Run to publish.

 As an example, let’s take Google Analytics data and customer profile data that comes from an internal database, transform it, and export it into Google Sheets for analysis in Data Studio 360.